andytom/go-deployments/PITCHME.md

 ## Services

 * Compile a static binary for Linux
-* Build a Docker image and push to the Registry <!-- .element: class="fragment" -->
+* Build a Docker image and push to the Registry
-* Update the Kubernetes config file which triggers the deploy to the Kubernetes Cluster <!-- .element: class="fragment" -->
+* Update the Kubernetes config file which triggers the deploy to the Kubernetes Cluster

 +++